Sightseeing in Rotterdam

 Alternatively, if you are more the type that appreciates a quiet ambience, visit the SS Rotterdam.

-#5 SS Rotterdam & #6 Hotel New York
+#5 Rotterdam Harbour & #6 Hotel New York

 Speaking of the Holland-America Line:

 The emblematic Hotel New York on the Wilhelminapier is located in the former seat of the Holland-America Line.
-The building dates from 1901.
-The hotel opened in 1993.
+The building dates from 1901 and opened in 1993 as a hotel.

 #7 Fotomuseum Rotterdam